 I still wish the T3-R could serve as a complete streaming solution, with the inclusion of apps like Netflix – but combining this device with a Smart TV or a cheap streaming stick, will solve that problem for now.

-As of this writing – almost a year after the original review – this is still the best Freeview experience you can get, assuming you’re interested in content from Freeview channels, and are willing to pay the one-time price of the device.
+As of this writing – almost two years after the original review – this is still the best Freeview experience you can get, assuming you’re interested in content from Freeview channels, and are willing to pay the one-time price of the device.
+Plus, Manhattan keeps adding features with free software updates, so that’s another benefit.

 Note: The T3-R was supplied by the manufacturer for this review.
 As always, this did not influence my unbiased opinion of the product.
 (Original review date: July 31, 2019)